 The Power of Tech Background

 Everybody code and you will!
-(If are you willing to be a successful PM in software development team)
+(If are you willing to be a successful PM in a software development firm).

 The Power of Product Management Frameworks

 There are many frameworks that product managers use in their daily work.
 For example:

 - The Hook framework

 You may find out more interesting and powerful frameworks in Hygger Product Management 101 section.

 It seems like in 2021 product managers will become obsessed with new frameworks and apply new approaches to empower their teams and products.